-Most medical students in Canada today will finish school and enter residency with debt, with 46% owing $100,000 or more.1
+Most medical students in Canada today will finish school and enter residency with debt, with 42% of students reporting debt of $120,000 or more.1

 Residency is often the first chance for physicians-in-training to start thinking about paying down debt versus accumulating more.
 Salaries for PGY-1 are in the mid-$50,000 range, and so depending on where you live, it is possible to pay down debt and save.

 When you meet with your financial advisor, you will likely go over these things:

 - your financial picture: what you own and what you owe

 - your monthly spending: what you earn and what you spend